 Look for loose and relaxed bodies and faces during dog play; dogs should be nice and floppy in their movements.
 Dogs make big, exaggerated movements when they're playing.
 You should see dogs happily falling down and making themselves vulnerable to others; this means they're comfortable enough with their playmate that they aren't worried about exposing their belly.

 Vocalizations during play are exaggerated too!
-Play growling and snarling is prolonged and extra loud, often punctuated by medium to high-pitched barking.
+Play growling and snarling are prolonged and extra loud, often punctuated by medium to high-pitched barking.
 Just listen to Polly the Husky mix while she plays with Murphy the Chesapeake Bay Retriever Mix:

 You'll also notice that good playmates switch roles throughout play — at first one is on the bottom during wrestling, and then the other takes a turn underneath.
 A dog might start as the one being chased, and then turn around and start chasing the other.